Liam Kerr, DFER Massachusetts State Director

 Paul received his B.A. from Tufts University, his J.D. from Northeastern University School of Law, and an M.P.A. from Harvard University's Kennedy School of Government.
 He lives in Milton with his wife and 3 children, all of whom attend public school.

 John has an extensive policy background in public education reform, workforce development, and urban revitalization.
-He is currently directing Mass Insight Education's College Success Campaign.
-He most recently served as the Director of Gateway City Strategic Initiatives for the Massachusetts Charter Public Schools Association.
+He currently works as a Managing Director at Mass Insight Education and Research.
+He recently served as the Director of Gateway City Strategic Initiatives for the Massachusetts Charter Public Schools Association.
 Before that, John was the Executive Vice President of MassINC, where he led the organization’s groundbreaking Gateway Cities research and policy initiative and the New Skills for a New Economy Campaign.

 Prior to joining MassINC, John directed a regional planning and economic development partnership within the Massachusetts I-90 and I-495 corridors.
 He also served as chief of staff to the House majority whip and research director to the state legislature’s Joint Committee on Education, Arts, and Humanities where he played a key staff role in the development, passage, and implementation of the Massachusetts Education Reform Act of 1993.
 John has also been a teacher and college administrator.